mindplay-dk/middleman/README.md

 $result = $dispatcher->dispatch($request, $response);
 ```

+For simplicity, the middleware stack itself is immutable - if you need a stack you can manipulate, `array`, `ArrayObject`, `SplStack` etc. are all fine choices.

-If you prefer middleware as classes, optionally implement [MiddlewareInterface](src/MiddlewareInterface.php):
+If you prefer implementing middleware as a reusable class, just implement `__invoke()` with the correct callback signature - or, optionally, implement [MiddlewareInterface](src/MiddlewareInterface.php), like this:

 ```php
 use Psr\Http\Message\RequestInterface as Request;